Molly Gordon never meant to become a life coach – it happened by accident, and certainly wasn’t something she purposefully set out to do.

 The ICF (International Coaching Federation) defines coaching as partnering with clients in a thought-provoking and creative process, one that inspires them to maximize their personal and professional potential.

-Molly trained with the ICF and holds their highest professional credential.
+Molly trained with the ICF and holds its highest professional credential.

 She also works with and teaches about The Three Principles , and, as Molly puts it, she’s also trained in some ‘other spiritual rodeos’ too.